FrontendMatter/adminplus/docs/gulp-simple-workflow.md

 # Simple Gulp workflow using the AdminPlus Lite Bootstrap Theme
 For this example, we are using Gulp as the primary build tool and we get to see how to work with the Sass source files provided with AdminPlus Lite.

-### Code and demo
+### Code
 > If you'd rather see the complete code for this guide, clone the [adminplus-boilerplate-gulp](https://github.com/themekit/adminplus-boilerplate-gulp) Github repository.

+### Demo
-You can also [see a working live demo](http://gulp.adminplus-boilerplate.themekit.io) of the project we're builing in this guide.
+> You can also [see a working live demo](http://gulp.adminplus-boilerplate.themekit.io) of the project we're builing in this guide.

 ### Features
 - simple [gulp](https://github.com/gulpjs/gulp) workflow